verilator/verilator/docs/guide/exe_verilator.rst

    Enable all lint-related warning messages (note that by default, they are already enabled), but do not affect style messages.
-This is equivalent to ``-Wwarn-ALWCOMBORDER -Wwarn-BSSPACE -Wwarn-CASEINCOMPLETE -Wwarn-CASEOVERLAP -Wwarn-CASEX -Wwarn-CASTCONST -Wwarn-CASEWITHX -Wwarn-CMPCONST -Wwarn-COLONPLUS -Wwarn-IMPLICIT -Wwarn-ASCRANGE -Wwarn-PINMISSING -Wwarn-REALCVT -Wwarn-UNSIGNED -Wwarn-WIDTH``.
+This is equivalent to ``-Wwarn-ALWCOMBORDER -Wwarn-ASCRANGE -Wwarn-BSSPACE -Wwarn-CASEINCOMPLETE -Wwarn-CASEOVERLAP -Wwarn-CASEWITHX -Wwarn-CASEX -Wwarn-CASTCONST -Wwarn-CMPCONST -Wwarn-COLONPLUS -Wwarn-IMPLICIT -Wwarn-IMPLICITSTATIC -Wwarn-LATCH -Wwarn-MISINDENT -Wwarn-NEWERSTD -Wwarn-PINMISSING -Wwarn-REALCVT -Wwarn-STATICVAR -Wwarn-UNSIGNED -Wwarn-WIDTHTRUNC -Wwarn-WIDTHEXPAND -Wwarn-WIDTHXZEXPAND``.

 .. option:: -Wwarn-style